apache/dolphinscheduler-website/docs/en-us/development/document.md

 ### The document environment.

-The Dolphin Scheduler website is supported by [docsite](https://github.com/txd-team/docsite)
+The DolphinScheduler website is supported by [docsite](https://github.com/txd-team/docsite)

 If your docsite version is below "1.3.3", upgrade to "1.3.3".